Covid-19 Policy and Safe Operating Procedures

 - During induction all staff members will read the nursery policies and sign to abide by them, especially confidentiality and safeguarding.

-- All staff members receive safeguarding training, this will be given at the level required.
+- All staff members receive safeguarding training which is given at the level required.

 We discuss in Staff meetings any changes to safeguarding or any concerns staff may have concerning this, if it is appropriate.
 The staff also have individual supervision and support time once a week with the DSL where any issues can be raised.
 The DSL always asks them if they have any concerns with staff members or if their own living status has changed that puts them in a vulnerable or difficult position when caring for children.
 The staff member must notify the DSL if they are living or associating with a person that is unsuitable and could therefore make them unsuitable.
 All staff members are asked to sign a waiver, explaining this and that if they withhold this information and it comes to light they will be taken down the disciplinary process.